christophervigliotti/angular-complete-guide-assignment-4/README.md

 * add a reset game button
 * add a high score
 * shoehorn in a random ngClass call since I am reviewing past lesson `[ngClass]="{you_can_do_it: 1 == 1}"` applies class you_can_do_it if 1 is equal to 1 lol
+* goof around with ngFor - done and commented out
+* access url parameter 'retry'...if present, then tell user 'welcome back'

 ## Up And Running
 ```